hirememorey/nba-lineup-optimizer/README.md

 ## Current Status (High-Level)

 **Date**: October 10, 2025
-**Status**: 🚀 **BAYESIAN MODEL IMPLEMENTATION** - Core Data Pipeline Repaired.
-Test Harness Built.
+**Status**: 🚀 **SUPERCLUSTER PIPELINE VALIDATED & BUILT** - Data Foundation Rebuilt.

-A critical, silent bug in the core data pipeline has been fixed, and the `PlayerLineupStats` table is now correctly populated.
-We have pivoted to a test-driven approach for the final modeling phase to ensure data integrity.
+A critical data quality disaster in the `PlayerLineupStats` table has been identified and fixed through a rigorous, "profile-first" data archaeology approach.
+The project now has a robust, validated pipeline for generating lineup superclusters.

-**Next Phase**: The immediate priority is to use the newly built integration test harness to drive the implementation of the lineup supercluster and Bayesian data preparation scripts.
+**Next Phase**: The immediate priority is to train the Bayesian model using the high-integrity data produced by the new pipeline.
 For a detailed breakdown, please see **[`CURRENT_STATUS.md`](./CURRENT_STATUS.md)**.